matsola/biofertilizer-report/casestudy.md

 _Branseröds gård_ operates on fifthteen 10 square meters of beds, as well as an additional 100 square meters for growing crops like potatoes and corn.
 On top of that, _Branseröds gård_ have 168 square meters of greenhouse beds.

-Fertilizer inputs are sourced on-farm from cows, sheep, and goats, specifically using cow deep bedding in their greenhouse beds.
+Fertilizer inputs are sourced on-farm from cows, sheep, and goats.

 To control caterpillars of the "large white", they use _Bacillus Thurengensis_ inoculants once a year.

-Management methods originates in no-till/no-dig

-Instead of tilling or cultivating the beds, they use a broad fork to aerate the beds before the growing season and cover the beds with plastic during the winter.
+Instead of tilling or cultivating the beds, a broad fork is used to aerate the beds before the growing season.
+Over winter beds are covered with tarps.

 The tests were conducted in the greenhouse, which had relatively poor tomato conditions.
 The growing medium is semi-decomposed animal bedding (cow).

-Remark: the experiment bed had possibly a bit better conditions that the test bed.

 ### Vävra köksträdgård

 _Vävra köksträdgård_ operates on seven 20m x 0,7m beds and two greenhouses 90 square meters, 65 square meters respectively.

 The primary fertilizer input is lucern pellets.
-In addition, ferric phosphate pellets are used to control slugs (_Arion vulgaris_) and inoculants with  _Bacillus Thurengensis_ to control caterpillars of the "large white."
+In addition, ferric phosphate pellets are used to control slugs and inoculants with  _Bacillus Thurengensis_ to control caterpillars of the "large white."

-Like the other producers, _Vävra köksträdgårds_'s management methods originate in no-till/no-dig and, among other things, avoid excess cultivation of the beds.
+Like the other producers, _Vävra köksträdgårds_'s management methods originate in _no-till_/_no-dig_/_Conservation Agriculture_ and, among other things, avoid excess cultivation of the beds.
 Once a year, all beds are aerated using a broad fork.
 Has started to use cover crops and wish to do more of that going forward.

 The tests were conducted in one of the greenhouses.

 ### Gardeners from Bee Urban

 Bee Urban[[8][BU]] is a company based in Stockholm, Sweden that specializes in the design, construction, and maintenance of urban gardens that provide habitats for insects, animals, and birds, while also providing recreational areas for humans.
-They typically create meadow-like environments, often on rooftops, using specific species of flowers that are beneficial for bumble bees, solitary bees, and other insects.
+They typically create meadow-like environments, often on rooftops, using specific species of flowers that are beneficial for bumble bees, solitary bees, beetles, and other insects.

 Their clients are typically larger businesses and municipalities.
 As of the time of this report, they have ten gardens in the Stockholm area and have tested the biofertilizer on one of them.
 TODO!!!
 Kolla siffrorna.

 [BU]: https://beeurban.se/

 ## Method